mattschlosser/php-totp/README.md

 The `Totp` class provides constants representing all supported hashing algorithms, and you are strongly encouraged to use these to avoid exceptions in your app.
-Using the constants protects your code against changes to the underlying values that are used to represent the algorithms, and will provide you with a pain-free upgrade path for your app if/when the code is updated to use PHP8.1 enumerations for hash algorithms.
+Using the constants protects your code against changes to the underlying values that are used to represent the algorithms, and will provide you with a pain-free upgrade path for your app if/when _php-totp_ is updated to use a PHP8.1 enumeration for specifying hash algorithms.

 To use SHA256 create all your `Totp` instances like this: